 The announcement of the judgment involves reading the verdict of the judgment in a public session, even if the trial was conducted confidentially.
 This allows the litigants to read and review the judgment.
 After the conclusion of the trial, the court panel convenes in the deliberation room to examine the evidence and allegations presented before it.
-The verdict is
+The verdict is then reached either

-62 Criminal Appeal No. (27) of 2016, dated 1st September, 2016, published on "Maqam", for more see: https://maqam.najah.edu/judgments/2488/ then reached either unanimously or by a majority, except in cases of the death penalty, which requires a unanimous decision.65 Per the law, the judgment is based on a set of principles.
+62 Criminal Appeal No. (27) of 2016, dated 1st September, 2016, published on "Maqam", for more see: https://maqam.najah.edu/judgments/2488/ unanimously or by a majority, except in cases of the death penalty, which requires a unanimous decision.
+Fer the law, the judgment is based on a set of principles.
 First, the court is free to rule the case based on its formed conviction and may not consider any evidence that has not been presented in the hearing or obtained unlawfully.
 Second, any statement made by the accused or witnesses under duress or threats is deemed unreliable and cannot be used as evidence.
 Finally, the verdict is issued in an open session, even if the trial was conducted confidentially.
 The verdict is signed by chief judges of the panel and read publicly in the presence of the Public Prosecutor and the accused.
-The chief judge informs defendants of their right to appeal the judgment within the legally prescribed period.66 The law stipulates that for the validity of judgments in criminal cases, they must be based on legal evidence leading to conviction, and acquittal when the validity of the evidence is doubted, or the evidence is insufficient yet this is conditional on the fact that the judgment includes evidence and examined facts of the case in all aspects, circumstances were also noted.67
+The chief judge informs defendants of their right to appeal the judgment within the legally prescribed period.
+The law stipulates that for the validity of judgments in criminal cases, they must be based on legal evidence leading to conviction, and acquittal when the validity of the evidence is doubted, or the evidence is insufficient yet this is conditional on the fact that the judgment includes evidence and examined facts of the case in all aspects, circumstances were also noted.
+The conviction is a majority of the case in all aspects, circumstances were also noted.